Survival Bags for Children with Autism

 If you really are concerned about whether your child can handle their own bag, consider combining theirs with yours.
 That will let you monitor where it is and what’s going into and out of it.
 There are many options that make this more feasible than carrying two overwhelming backpacks like a strained camel.
 I recommend the suitcase idea from our “Starting a 72-hour kit” post.

 Most of their go bag will be the same as everyone else’s in the under 12 set.
 Even packing only a portion of their go bag items into their own personal pack will provide the sensory benefits they need.

 - // Food sensitivities and allergies (gluten free for instance) – not just for their bag but for the entire family.
 You will be living in close quarters and these normally off limit items will be more accessible than ever.
 This is especially important if their allergies are severe, as contact with allergens could make the situation go from bad to worse.

-- // It is extremely important that food and items packed are familiar to them.
+- // It is extremely important that the food and items packed are familiar to your child.

 - // Your occupational therapist can help you figure out what to use.
 Now is the time to look for solutions so you can have the best options ready to go when you need it most.